treyhunner/treyhunner.github.com/source/_posts/2019-03-28-why-you-shouldnt-inherit-from-list-and-dict-in-python.markdown

 - with [collections.UserDict][UserDict] and [collections.UserList][UserList]
 - by inheriting from `list`, `dict`, and `set` directly

-While creating and solving many exercises involving custom collections, I've realized that inheriting from `list`, `dict`, and `set` is often subtlety painful.
+While creating and solving many exercises involving custom collections, I've realized that inheriting from `list`, `dict`, and `set` is often subtly painful.
-I'm writing this article to explain why I often don't recommend inheriting from the built-in `list`, `dict`, and `set` classes in Python.
+I'm writing this article to explain why I often don't recommend inheriting from these built-in classes in Python.

-My examples will focus on `list` and `dict` since those are likely more commonly sub-classed.
+My examples will focus on `dict` and `list` since those are likely more commonly sub-classed.

 ## Making a custom dictionary